It's About Time: Temporal References in Emergent Communication: Metrics

 \subsection{Temporality Metric}

-To evaluate the development of temporal references, we propose a new metric, $M_{\ominus^n}$, which measures how often a given message has been used as the ``previous'' operator in prior communication.
+To evaluate the development of temporal references, we propose a new metric, $M_{\ominus^n}$, which measures how often a given message was used as the ``previous'' operator.
 Given an exchange history (the sequence of objects shown to the sender and messages sent to the receiver), $\tau$, it checks when an object has been repeated within a given horizon $h_v$, and records the corresponding message sent to describe that object.
+The objective of the $M_{\ominus^n}(\bm{m})$ metric is to measure if the message can give reference to a previous episode; \eg if a message is used similarly to the sentence ``The car I can see is the same colour as the one mentioned two sentences ago''.

 Let $C_{\bm{m}}{\ominus^n}$ count the times the message $\bm{m}$ has been sent together with a repeated object for $h_v=n$: